Crystal-Spider/jsdoc-generator/README.md

 - Fixed [#12](https://github.com/Nyphet/jsdoc-generator/issues/12), prevent adding `@typedef` when `includeTypes` is false.
 - Fixed [#17](https://github.com/Nyphet/jsdoc-generator/issues/17), JSDoc generation for functions that deconstruct parameters.
 - Implemented [#16](https://github.com/Nyphet/jsdoc-generator/issues/16), added alignment options.
-- Implemented [#10](https://github.com/Nyphet/jsdoc-generator/issues/10), integration of ChatGPT and Bard to automatically generate descriptions.
+- Implemented [#10](https://github.com/Nyphet/jsdoc-generator/issues/10), integration of ChatGPT to automatically generate descriptions.
 - Finally implemented the command to generate JSDoc for all suitable files in the current workspace (recursive).
 - Added command in folder contextual menu to generate JSDoc for all TS and JS files in the folder (recursive).
 - Added command in file contextual menu to generate JSDoc for that file.